Living in Ft. Worth for 40 years, I became a hometown fan. After sending two daughters to TCU, I became a bonafide fan!

 In the last 10 years, TCU is tied at 11th rank for FBS record.
 They have played 11 out of the 14 teams listed, including victories over Boise St, Clemson, Oklahoma, Oklahoma State, Stanford, Wisconsin (Rose Bowl), and Oregon (Alamo Bowl).
 Losses were to Ohio State, LSU, Boise State (Fiesta Bowl), Oklahoma, OK State, Georgia (Liberty Bowl) and Michigan State (Buffalo Wild Wings Bowl).
 They have not played Alabama, App State, and Florida St. That's a good resume, 11th best in the country.

 In addition, they continue to put a top-tier FBS Power 5 team on their non-conference schedule unlike many P5 teams these days.
 We have played Virginia, Northwestern, BYU, Louisville, Oregon State, Minnesota, and Purdue.
 We also have a storied cross-town rival game at SMU every year; in 2021 it will be the 100th meeting of the two teams.

 Coming up in this decade, TCU has Cal, Colorado, Stanford, North Carolina, and Duke as home and homes.
 The return home and home with Purdue is in 2030.

 Best Program in the Storied State of Texas

-I'm not making this up, since Gary Patterson has been the head coach of TCU, they are levels above the other great teams in the state.
+I'm not making this up, since Gary Patterson has been the head coach, TCU is on top and levels above the other great teams in the state.
 Look at the stats below.

 Final AP Poll Status History

 Per the SID at TCU, since 2008, here are stats for final AP Top 10 rankings.
-As you can see, TCU is tied with 6 which equals the total for all the other Div I programs in the state.
+As you can see, TCU is tied with 6 which is one less than the top five Division I programs in the state.

 TCU - 6 times